 If the police feel that as a result of their investigation, criminal proceedings are likely and they will want to seek CPS advice for this, a further strategy discussion should be held for this to be a decision made by the agencies involved with the young person.
 YOT must be invited.
 The purpose is to gather all information and to gather the views of the agencies involved with the young person as CPS will require this information in order to make a decision.
 If there is a disagreement, police can still seek CPS advice but must make sure that all agency views are represented to the reviewing lawyer.
 If there is a clear and reliable admission to the offence, the offence has a Gravity Score of 3 or under and the previous offending history of the youth makes it appropriate, an Out of Court Disposal can be given.
 This must be made by an Inspector who also takes in to consideration the factors at the bottom pf page 18 and the factors detailed on page 19 in addition to the documented mitigating and aggravating factors.
 If agreed by an Inspector, this will be referred to a Youth Panel to consider out of court disposals.
-Please note that the gravity matrix is a tool used to score and determine the seriousness of the offence and assist consistent decision making.
+Please note that the gravity matrix is a tool to assist in making cautioning / charging decisions.